Dimensional models of personality disorders: Comparative analysis

 Analyses have been conducted to test the relative fit of categorical and dimensional modals to evaluate whether single diagnostic categories are suited to either status.
 These types of analysis can include a range of data, including endophenotypes or other genetic or biological markers which increases their utility.
 Multivariate genetic analysis helps establish how well the current phenotypically developed structure of personality disorder diagnosis fits with the genetic structure underlying personality disorders.
 Results from these types of analysis support dimensional over categorical approaches.

 Network analysis

 Network Analysis has been used as a means of integrating information about personality with personality disorders and as well as information about other genetic, biological and environmental influences into a single system and looking at interrelated causalities between them (See integrated modals).

 Model development

 Adapted categorical models

-There are different ways to ‘dimensionalize’ personality disorders, these can be summarised into two categories.
+There are different ways to 'dimensionalize' categorical personality disorders; these can be summarised into two categories.